 If you are interested in making music but don’t have the equipment or budget for live recordings, why not try virtual instruments?
 While making songs this way may sound implausible, many music industry professionals, especially those in the EDM and other dance music genres, regularly create music using this method.

-To try this technique out for yourself, you can invest in DAW software like PreSonus Studio OneOpens in a new tab. or Ableton LiveOpens in a new tab. that has pre-recorded instrument sounds on it.
+To try this technique out for yourself, you can invest in DAW software like PreSonus Studio One or Ableton Live that has pre-recorded instrument sounds on it.
 However, these tend to be just as expensive as buying an audio interface, depending on the program you select.
 So, if you’re on a tight budget, you can use free DAWs like Garage Band to create your tunes.

 Once you’ve selected your DAW software, you should purchase a MIDI keyboard, which permits you to “play” the virtual instruments, so you can create the sound you’re after.
 While these keyboards aren’t necessary, they make sequencing and adjusting your sounds much more manageable than when you do it directly from your computer.